EthanSK/Ye-Olde-Meme-Game-2-Public/mod-docs/gpt-knowledge.md

 Or you could set the execution order of your scripts with `createCollection` to something really high, so it runs after everything else and doesn't affect them.

 It is a bit annoying, but there's not much I can do about it.
-At least it probably won't a problem too much of the time, I don't know why you'd need to create a collection of GameObjects, which would change the return type of `getItemsByType`
+At least it probably won't a problem too much of the time, I don't know why you'd need to create a collection of GameObjects, which would change the return type of `getItemsByMemeId`

 </details>